JetBrains/teamcity-documentation/topics/docker.md

 [//]: # (title: Docker)
 [//]: # (auxiliary-id: Docker)

-TeamCity comes with built\-in [Docker integration](integrating-teamcity-with-docker.md), which includes the Docker runner (formerly Docker Build), a runner for Docker commands.
+TeamCity comes with built-in [Docker integration](integrating-teamcity-with-docker.md), which includes the Docker runner (formerly Docker Build), a runner for Docker commands.

 <include src="integrating-teamcity-with-docker.md" include-id="reqs-supported-env"/>

 <chunk include-id="docker-runner">

-The Docker runner supports the `build`, `push`, `tag` Docker commands.
+The Docker runner supports the `build`, `push`, and `tag` Docker commands.

-When creating TeamCity projects/ build configurations from a repository URL, the runner is offered as build step during auto\-detection, provided a Dockerfile is present in the VCS repository.
+When creating TeamCity projects / build configurations from a repository URL, the runner is offered as build step during auto-detection, provided a Dockerfile is present in the VCS repository.

 </chunk>